Gregory Fortuin

 Gregory Fortuin was born in South Africa and has had business and political experience there and in Australia and New Zealand.

-In 1998 he was appointed by Nelson Mandela as Honorary Consul to New Zealand.
+In 1998 he was appointed by Nelson Mandela as honorary consul to New Zealand.

-From April 2001 to October 2002 he was New Zealand's Race Relations Conciliator.
-During this time he became embroiled in negative publicity, surrounding his attempt to enter the Wellington Club while not wearing a tie, which was in breach of the Club's dress code.
+From April 2001 to October 2002 he was New Zealand's race relations conciliator.
+During this time he became embroiled in negative publicity, surrounding his attempt to enter the Wellington Club while not wearing a tie, which was in breach of the club's dress code.
 Eventually, he conceded that his behaviour during the incident was inappropriate.

-He has been praised by Jim Bolger, former National Party Prime Minister, and Ken Douglas, former president of the New Zealand Council of Trade Unions.
+He has been praised by Jim Bolger, former National Party prime minister, and Ken Douglas, former president of the New Zealand Council of Trade Unions.

-Fortuin is also named as a Director of a group of Risk Management companies owned by the Accident Compensation Corporation in New Zealand.
+Fortuin is also named a director of a group of risk management companies owned by the Accident Compensation Corporation in New Zealand.

-At the 2004 mayoral election Fortuin stood as a candidate for Mayor of Porirua.
+At the 2004 mayoral election Fortuin stood as a candidate for mayor of Porirua.
 He finished runner up to incumbent mayor Jenny Brash.